rsmith-nl/beammech/README.rst

     A numpy array containing angle between the tangent line of the beam and the x-axis in radians at each mm of the beam.

+'etop'
+    A numpy array containing the strain at the top of the cross-section at each mm of the beam.

+'ebot'
+    A numpy array containing the strain at the bottom of the cross-section at each mm of the beam.

 'R'
     If 'supports' was provided, R is a 2-tuple of the reaction forces at said supports.
 Else R[0] is the reaction force at the clamped x=0 and R[1] is